faryabib/faryabib.github.io/people.md

 * [R. Babak Faryabi](PBabak.html), PhD, MSc

-* [Yeqiao Zhou](https://twitter.com/YeqiaoZhou) is a PhD student at the Genetics and Epigenetics group.
+* [Yeqiao Zhou](https://twitter.com/YeqiaoZhou) is a PhD candidate at the Genetics and Epigenetics Graduate Group.
 She is interested in elucidating causes and consequences of genome misfolding in cancer.

 * [Gregory Schwartz](https://github.com/GregorySchwartz) joined the lab after his doctoral training at the Drexel University.
 Gregory interests lies in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.
 Dr. Schwartz research has been support by NIH T32 Immunobiology of Normal and Neoplastic Training Grant.